-- A. Qualification Data: For qualified testing agency. - B. Product Test Reports: For each kind of joint sealant, for tests performed by a qualified testing agency. - C. Preconstruction Laboratory Test Reports: From sealant manufacturer, indicating the following: - 1.
-Materials forming joint substrates and joint-sealant backings have been tested for compatibility and adhesion with joint sealants.
+- A. Qualification Data: For qualified testing agency.

+- B. Product Test Reports: For each kind of joint sealant, for tests performed by a qualified testing agency.

+- C. Preconstruction Laboratory Test Schedule: Include the following information for each joint sealant and substrate material to be tested:

+- 1. Joint-sealant location and designation.

+- 2. Manufacturer and product name.

+- 3. Type of substrate material.

+- 4. Proposed test.

+- 5. Number of samples required.

-- 2. Interpretation of test results and written recommendations for primers and substrate preparation are needed for adhesion. - D. Preconstruction Field-Adhesion-Test Reports: Indicate which sealants and joint preparation methods resulted in optimum adhesion to joint substrates based on testing specified in "Preconstruction Testing" Article. - E. Field-Adhesion-Test Reports: For each sealant application tested. - F. Sample Warranties.
+- D. Preconstruction Laboratory Test Reports: From sealant manufacturer, indicating the following: - 1.
+Materials forming joint substrates and joint-sealant backings have been tested for compatibility and adhesion with joint sealants. - 2.
+Interpretation of test results and written recommendations for primers and substrate preparation are needed for adhesion. - E. Preconstruction Field-Adhesion-Test Reports: Indicate which sealants and joint preparation methods resulted in optimum adhesion to joint substrates based on testing specified in "Preconstruction Testing" Article. - F. Field-Adhesion-Test Reports: For each sealant application tested. - G. Sample Warranties: For special warranties.

-- A. Installer Qualifications: An authorized representative who is trained and approved by manufacturer. - B. Mockups: Install sealant in mockups of assemblies specified in other Sections that are indicated to receive joint sealants specified in this Section.
-Use materials and installation methods specified in this Section. - 1.
-Install mockups for approval at all applicable substrates and all applicable colors.
+- A. Installer Qualifications: An authorized representative who is trained and approved by manufacturer. - B. Product Testing: Test joint sealants using a qualified testing agency. - Testing Agency Qualifications: Qualified according to ASTM C 1021 to conduct the testing indicated. - C. Mockups: Install sealant in mockups of assemblies specified in other Sections that are indicated to receive joint sealants specified in this Section.
+Use materials and installation methods specified in this Section.